Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-As discussed before, indirect methods involve learning intermediate objective functions, typically value functions, that lead to optimal policies.
-In finite-horizon problems, such methods are mainly based on DP or ADP interative procedures, which include Q-learning~\citep{murphy2005generalization}, with the Q-function as objective, and A-learning~\citep[]{robins2004optimal, murphy2003optimal,blatt2004learning}, that focus on contrasts of conditional mean outcomes.
-We discuss them later in this section.
+In finite-horizon problems, RL methods are mainly based on DP or approximate DP procedures.
+These include Q-learning~\citep{murphy2005generalization}, with the Q-function as the objective, and A-learning~\citep[]{robins2004optimal, murphy_optimal_2003}, which focuses on contrasts of conditional mean outcomes.
+We now discuss the former, assuming throughout this section deterministic policies, that is, policies that map histories $\mathbf{h}$ directly into actions or decisions, i.e., $\boldsymbol{d}(\mathbf{h}) = \mathbf{a}$.

-Traditional statistical likelihood-based methods \citep{thall2000evaluating, thall2002selecting}, including the parametric G-computation \citep{robins1986new} and Bayesian methods~\citep{thall2007bayesian,arjas2010optimal,zajonc2012bayesian, xu2016bayesian}, also fall into this category.
-We point to~\cite{tsiatis2019dynamic} and \cite{vansteelandt2014structural} for readers interested in these approaches, and to \cite{murray2018bayesian} for an augmentation of the Bayesian setting with the flexibility of novel ADP approaches that overcome some of the drawbacks of likelihood-based methods (e.g., the practical limitation of modelling the full joint data trajectory distribution).

 \paragraph*{Q-learning with function approximation.}